-The Series 50 Bonds are each subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after January 1, 2032.
-Except for the Series 50 PAC Bonds, any such optional redemption shall be at a redemption price equal to 100% of the principal amount of the Series 50 Bonds to be redeemed, plus accrued interest to the redemption date.
-If any of the Series 50 PAC Bonds are optionally redeemed as provided in this subsection, any such optional redemption shall be at a redemption price of the principal amount thereof, plus accrued interest, plus the unamortized premium thereon as determined by the Agency based on the effective interest rate amortization of the original issue premium on the Series 50 PAC Bonds between the date of issue and January 1, 2036, on and after which date there shall be no redemption premium.
+The Series 51 Bonds are each subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after July 1, 2032.
+Any such optional redemption shall be at a redemption price equal to 100% of the principal amount of the Series 51 Bonds to be redeemed, plus accrued interest to the redemption date.

-Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 50 Bonds to be redeemed, plus accrued interest to the redemption date.
+Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 51 Bonds to be redeemed, plus accrued interest to the redemption date.